Skip to main content

 We’ve found that the response rate is much lower if we ask families to complete the form online.
 Our schools who distribute/collect printed forms have a much higher response rate than schools that ask families to complete the form online.
 Receiving a form from every family is important so we’re going to try doing it “old school” with paper forms for 2025.

 • The district only reports the number of students living with families who live on and/or work on federal property.
-We do not report information about individual students to the Department of Education.
-The information remains confidential.
+We do not report information about individual students to the Department of Education (DOE).
+The information remains confidential and the forms are shredded once the aggregate data has been submitted to DOE.

 • While both forms are crucial, they serve different purposes.
 With Impact Aid, we are required to follow the federal government's specific timeline for collecting that information.
 The CNEEB form is collected earlier because it's used to verify your family's eligibility for a number of important benefits, including free ASB cards and discounts on school fees.
 This allows us to provide those benefits to our students right away, without waiting for the federal Impact Aid window later in the fall.